 I just recently had a severe sunburn thanks to the beaches of Thailand, and the only thing that could soothe my sunburn long enough was a simple mixture of castor oil and aloe vera!
 Read more below!

-Extremely efficient for all kind of burns (not only for sunburns).
+Extremely efficient for all kinds of burns (not only for sunburns).
 If you apply it directly to your skin you will feel an instant relief and it will help accelerate the healing process.

 Coconut oil is very unique in its composition and is also great against sunburn.
 Full of Lauric acid and other fatty acids, the coconut oil will relieve and heal the burn (see our comparison on Coconut Oil / Castor Oil).